vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 I ended up with five parameters:
 - Step size: how short or long the notes are.
 - Number of waves: decompose into this many sine waves.
 - Scale: whether the frequencies get snapped to musical notes, and how restrictive the scale is.
-More about that later.
+More on that later.
 - Gain: adjust the loudness.
 - Depth: decrease the frequency of the lower sine waves to cover more of the frequency spectrum.